Recycle to Read Textiles

 How do I get books for my school?

-Schools eligible to participate in Recycle to Read collections the academic years 2023-24 and 2024-25 can get book voucher codes.
+Schools are eligible to participate in Recycle to Read collections and participating schools can get book voucher codes.
 Book voucher codes can be used as discount vouchers or credit vouchers to purchase discounted books from the Recycle to Read book catalogue managed by Harper Collins.

 How much can I earn from recycling?

-- Textile recycling: £200 worth of book vouchers per tonne (20p per kilo)
+Schools can earn £200 worth of book vouchers per tonne (20p per kilo) from their textile collections - see the campaign guide for details.

 How soon will I get my book vouchers?